larsgw/katepart-kdl/README.md

 - Slash-dash comments are not highlighted properly.
 - Property keys are highlighted as string values if the equals sign appears on a different line, or if the equals sign is preceded by a nested `/**/` comment.
-- Whitespace or line comments after line continuations are not supported.
 - Mandatory whitespace between values is not checked.
 - Whitespace requirements of multiline strings are not checked.